gurramvenkatesh43/i-phone-sales-analysis-/README.md

 # i-phone-sales-analysis-
-A data analytics using power bi and python
+A data analytics using power bi and excel